Gili99/stark-project/ml/README.md

         * --save_path = path to save datasets, make sure path exists
         * --keep = indices to keep, make sure to put -1 in there for the label

-- DBSCAN_KM.py: An implementation of the DBSCAN algorithm used to determine and compute the optimal number of          clusters in the data
 - feature_dropping_svm.py: Responsible for performing feature dropping and assesment of different combinations of features. command line arguments:
         * --dataset_path = path to the dataset, assume it was created